 ■ emptying of the reservoir through writing and the consequential change in air pressure and the increase of the air-volume inside the reservoir

-■ change of ambient temperature, which will increase the temperature of the air-volume inside the reservoir thus its volume
+■ change of ambient temperature, which will vary the temperature of the air-volume inside the reservoir thus its volume

 ■ change of ambient barometric pressure, therefore, a variation of the air-volume inside the reservoir

 ■ nasty treatment by frustrated writers.
-BTW, writer’s block can be alleviated through busying yourself with the acute problem of your fountain pen.
+BTW, writer’s block can be alleviated through busying yourself with caring for your fountain pen.
 Your anxiety moves momentarily into your subconscious where it will dissolve, most likely.

 Reduction of the ink volume alone is no problem because the capillarity of feed and nib is generally capable of holding the column of ink resting on them.
 Drawing ink out of the reservoir creates a slight vacuum, which initially helps to carry the column.
 As writing continues and ink is drawn from the reservoir, the vacuum builds up gradually, until the pressure difference is sufficient to rapture the meniscus at the air-inlet.
 The feed should compensate for variations in ink flow.

 The challenge arises, when the air-volume in the reservoir increases due to ambient variations, which is the case when temperature increases or air-pressure drops.
 Now ink is pushed out of the reservoir without the need for writing.

-Due to tuning the capillarity, the liquid-membrane at the air-inlet will withstand the pressure change, and therefore, the ink will be absorbed and stored in the capillary slits in the feed.
+Due to tuning its capillarity, the liquid-membrane at the air-inlet will withstand the pressure increase.
+Now the surplus ink needs to be absorbed and stored in the capillary slits in the feed.

-In order to test the feed, one must understand the principles of physics and then built an environmental chamber to simulate the change of ambient conditions, independently, accurately and repeatably.
-This permits to research on the impact of parameters individually and in combination.
+In order to test the feed, one must understand the principles of physics and then build an environmental chamber to simulate the two changes of ambient conditions, independently, accurately and repeatably.
+This permits research on the impact of parameters individually and in combination.

-In case the researcher is confronted with two (or more) variables one tries to keep one of them as constant as possible.
-This permits a systematic approach to solution finding.
+In case researchers are confronted with two (or more) variable parameters, they allow one parameter to remain variable but must keep all others constant.
+This permits a systematic approach to solution-finding.

 I began with:

-… and vary the pressure.
+… and varying the ambient air pressure.
 In relation to gaseous substances, Robert Boyle (1662) discovered through experimentation: